tousifkhan-gs/tousifkhan-gs/README.md

  ### Some of my python projects 🚀:
-- [Image Processing](https://clanbeat.com) - a employee onboarding built with microservie, angularjs, golang, postgres
+- [Image Processing](https://#) - a python program that process images i.e resize, retouch, change file type.
-- [PDF Processor](https://feed.superwire.io/feeds) - a content marketplace built with angular, firebase
+- [PDF Processor](https://#) - a python program that creates pdf from text files, applies watermarks.
-- [Python Email Sender](https://play.google.com/store/apps/details?id=com.algorithmous.referime) - a event networking app built with ionic, firebase
+- [Python Email Sender](https://#) - a python program that sends emails with html and css formating.
-- [Python Password Checker](http://dartfrog.cloud/) - a security alerting app built with ionic, mysql, serverless (AWS Lambda)
-- [Twitter Bot](https://www.4stay.com/) - airbnb for university students built with angularjs, nodejs, mongodb
-- [Python SMS Sender](https://www.4stay.com/) - airbnb for university students built with angularjs, nodejs, mongodb
+- [Python Password Checker](https://#) - a special python program that checks that your password is ever hacked or not in some data breaching.
+- [Twitter Bot](https://#) - an intellegent twitter bot that automates twitter account without using twitter actually.
+- [Python SMS Sender](https://#) - a python program that sends SMS to Phone Numbers
-- [Hacker News Web Scraper ](https://www.4stay.com/) - airbnb for university students built with angularjs, nodejs, mongodb
+- [Hacker News Web Scraper ](https://#) - a program that extrects useful data from Hacker New Website
-- [Flask Portfolio Website](https://www.4stay.com/) - airbnb for university students built with angularjs, nodejs, mongodb
-- [Selenium Browser Automation](https://www.4stay.com/) - airbnb for university students built with angularjs, nodejs, mongodb

-### I've also experience in developing and designing websites using wordpress and elementor
+- [Flask Portfolio Website](https://#) - a Full Fledged Portfolio Website created in one of the prominant Framework of python Flask
+- [Selenium Browser Automation](https://#) - a python script that automates the browesr to do the tasks

-<b>Some of my main wordpress projects 🚀:</b>
+### Some of my wordpress projects 🚀:
-- [Digital Pick](https://www.digitalpick.co.il/) - a employee onboarding built with microservie, angularjs, golang, postgres
+- [Digital Pick](https://www.digitalpick.co.il/) - a website for complete case management service nationwide
-- [Sleep Junkie](https://www.sleepjunkie.com/) - a employee onboarding built with microservie, angularjs, golang, postgres
+- [Sleep Junkie](https://www.sleepjunkie.com/) - a website for Mattress and reviews
-- [Nuna Beauty](https://nunabeauty.id) - a employee onboarding built with microservie, angularjs, golang, postgres
+- [Nuna Beauty](https://nunabeauty.id) - a complete website for fashion products
+- [Real Foundation](https://realfoundationglobal.org/) - a website for Rural Education and Leadership Foundation
+- [Give on Purpose](https://giveonpurpose.org/) - a website for outreach ministry of CrownLife International

 <!--